rickb777/runtemplate/README.md

    - (required) the name of the input template.

  * `-output <name>`
+   `-o <name>`
    - the name of the output file.
 If `-tpl` is not specifed, `-output` is required, otherwise it is optional.
+The name `-` causes writing to standard out instead of a file.
+Standard out is also used if this flag is unspecified and there are no `key=value` types.

  * `-deps <name>,<name>,...`
    - adds more dependencies to be checked in addition to the template itself and the 'type' file (if any).